 Conclusion

-In conclusion yes birds do get constipated, this happens less likely in the wild where they’re getting foods rich in fibre, domesticated birds can more likely become constipated.
-You can treat this by offering the bird more fibrous foods, water and oil.
+In conclusion, yes, birds do get constipated.
+This is less likely to happen in the wild where they’re getting foods rich in fibre, domesticated birds are more likely to become constipated.
+You can treat this by offering the bird more fibrous foods, water, and oil.

 If you enjoyed this article then you may also be interested in other bird related articles.
 Here are some articles that you may be interested in: What do birds smell like?, Can a bird’s broken leg heal on its own?, Hydrogen peroxide in a birdbath, helpful or harmful?, Why do birds poop on black cars?,